blancpain/todo-list/README.md

 To-do app written in HTML, CSS & JS.
 Bundled using webpack.

 Users can create to-dos and assign them to different projects.
-To-dos can be assign different priorities and due dates.
+To-dos can be assigned different priorities and due dates.
 Users can also view to-dos that are due today or later.

 Theme switcher and (enhanced) mobile responsiveness to be implemented at a later stage.